 RTI - Growth Rate Benchmark

-This script performs a benchmark for the growth rate of a Rayleigh–Taylor instability, following Gerya (2009).
-The benchmark is based on the analytical solution by Ramberg (1968) and is used to assess the accuracy of the velocity field in a purely gravity-driven flow.
+This script benchmarks the growth rate of a Rayleigh–Taylor instability, following Gerya (2009).
+The benchmark is based on the analytical solution by Ramberg (1968) and is used to evaluate the accuracy of the velocity field in a purely gravity-driven flow.

 Let's load the required modules first.